jlwalkerlg/blog/content/posts/Software Development/Why use the API gateway pattern.md

 With the API gateway pattern, the frontend calls a single API which takes care of locating and calling all the necessary microservices, then aggregating the data into a response format suitable for the frontend.

-The API gateway can also take some responsibilities away from the individual microservices too, such as
+The API gateway can also take some responsibilities away from the backend microservices, such as

 * authentication and authorisation
 * SSL termination